fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p style="text-align: justify;"><b>Last notes</b></p>
 <ul>
-  <li>S3 Event Notification: can be trigger to SNS, SQS, Lambda, EventBridge (archive, replay events, reliable delivery)</li>
+  <li><a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventNotifications.html">S3 Event Notification</a>: <em>enables you to receive notifications when certain events happen in your bucket.
+To enable notifications, you must first add a notification configuration that identifies the events you want Amazon S3 to publish and the destinations where you want Amazon S3 to send the notifications.
+An S3 notification can be set up to notify you when objects are restored from Glacier to S3.</em>  It can be trigger to SNS, SQS, Lambda, EventBridge (archive, replay events, reliable delivery).</li>
   <li>S3 Storage Lens: Tools to analyse S3</li>
   <li>S3 Access Log: A new buket will store the logs.
 They must be in the same region.</li>
   <li>Pre-Signed URL: can be created by Cosole or CLI.</li>